dashkb/fec/README.md

 Put a `.fe` file in your project root to override the default for any option.
 We'll auto detect the format of your file (json, yaml, and dotfile format are supported).
 Be sure to use camelCased, long-option-form of the options.
-Run `fetool help` to see your settings; it will reflect the settings from your `.fe` file.
+Run `fec help` to see your settings; it will reflect the settings from your `.fe` file.